Josh Gordon Injury Update: Patriots Receiver Hurt Against Giant With Potentially Serious Knee Injury

 — Warren Sharp (@SharpFootball) October 11, 2019

 Though the New England Patriots have been rolling out to a 5-0 start, Josh Gordon had been going through something of a down year by his standards.
-Going into Thursday’s game, he had 19 catches for 280 yards and one touchdown, below his career averages.
-The 28-year-old Gordon had a difficult path to playing this year after being suspended by the NFL in December of last year, one that many thought could end his troubled career.
+Going into Thursday’s game, he had 19 catches for 280 yards and one touchdown, all of which are below his career averages.
+The 28-year-old Gordon had a difficult path to playing this year after being suspended by the NFL in December of last year, a sanction that many thought could end his troubled career.
 But the Patriots stuck by Gordon and in August the wide receiver was reinstated for this season on a conditional basis.

 In announcing the move, NFL Commissioner Roger Goodell said he was hoping to see the wide receiver stay on the right path and succeed.